 Here at Simple Lawn Solutions, we have everything you need to reinvigorate your lawn and keep up with a healthy lawn care regimen for years to come.

-Warm-season grasses are grass species that reach their optimum growth in hotter than average temperatures, anywhere from 80-95°F. This means that these grasses tend to go dormant during the cold winter months but seem to flourish during the dog days of summer.
+Warm-season grasses are grasses that reach their optimum growth in hotter than average temperatures, anywhere from 80-95°F. This means that these grasses tend to go dormant during the cold winter months but seem to flourish during the dog days of summer.
 That’s a good thing for those of you living in the South, where these grasses thrive!
 A few examples of warm-season grasses are:

 But what happens if you get a mix of both warm and cold weather?